 Casey is a member of the board of directors of the Fogarty Institute for Innovation and Medical Device Manufacturers Association and was a founding board member of the emerging business committee of BIO.

-Michael Mestek, PhD is the US Marketing Director for Medtronic’s Boulder, Colorado-headquartered Patient Monitoring business.
-He and his team are responsible for bringing to market non-invasive monitoring technologies that are designed to help clinicians reduce patient complications.
-Michael joined Medtronic in 2009 and progressed through positions of increasing responsibility in Research and Development, Clinical Research and Medical Science and Global Marketing.
+Michael Mestek, PhD is the Vice President of Clinical Research & Medical Science for Medtronic’s Acute Care & Monitoring Operating Unit headquartered in Colorado.
+He and his team produce clinical and economic evidence and educate on non-invasive physiological sensing technologies and airway management tools that are designed to help clinicians advance patient care.
+Michael joined Medtronic in 2009 and has held positions of increasing responsibility in Research & Development, Global Marketing, in addition to Clinical Research & Medical Science.

 Prior to joining Medtronic, Michael was a Research Fellow and National Institutes of Health trainee in the Department of Integrative Physiology at the University of Colorado at Boulder where he conducted translational research on how lifestyle modification improves cardiovascular and metabolic health.
 He holds a PhD in Kinesiology from Auburn University.